Analysis Overview

 comb_data_one_cohort_cond

-Both comb_data_one_cohort_cond and comb_data_across_cohorts_cond create the nested data structure ‘DATA’ based on the conditions within the experiment.
-However, the single cohort version is only used within process_data_features to create the ‘DATA’ struct that is used for creating the overview time series plots that are saved per vial.
+Both comb_data_one_cohort_cond and comb_data_across_cohorts_cond create the nested DATA structure based on experimental conditions.
+The single-cohort version is only used within process_data_features to create the DATA struct for the per-vial overview timeseries plots.

 comb_data_across_cohorts_cond